 The stage and audience must communicate, there is no fourth wall, the stage is integrated with the audience space.

 Frivolous action is prohibited.
 Murders, weapons, etc. must not be present.

-The director does not refer to the actors.
+The director does not refer to the credits

 The subject of the play must be social and political in nature and must relate to the social situation today.

 The play takes place in the here and now and each time it is somewhat different.

 When the play is written by a foreign author we do not adjust the place and the characters to Greece.